l7mp/l7mp.io/_docs/l7mp_getting_started.md

 curl -iX DELETE http://$(minikube ip):1234/api/v1/sessions/<session-name>
 ```

-### Example: Expose kube-dns on the l7mp ingress gateway
+### Usage example:

-The below will expose the `kube-dns` Kubernetes system DNS service through the l7mp ingress gateway on port 5053.
+Applying the below configuration will expose the `kube-dns` Kubernetes system DNS service through the l7mp ingress gateway on port 5053.
 Note that, depending on the type of DNS service deployed, the below may or may not work in your own cluster.

 ``` sh
 kubectl apply -f - <<EOF